neo-project/docs/docs/en-us/node/cli/cli.md

 - `tokenHash`: The token hash
 - `to`: The address you transfer the token to
 - `amount`: The amount to transfer
-- `from`：The address you transfer the token from
+- `from`: The address you transfer the token from
-- `signersAccounts`：The signer's address
+- `signersAccounts`: The signer's address

 ##### Example